kailash-manasarovar/statement/docs/timeline/2023/october.md

     lot of PTSD symptoms while going to class at the conservatory, I was unable to work due to stress and lost two jobs.

-    I wrote to Concha Ballester (an old friend from Denia who I noticed he was also bullying via his piano students) in June after they tried to crucify me at one of the last classes of the year.
+    I wrote to Concha Ballester (an old friend from Dénia who I noticed he was also bullying via his piano students) in June after they tried to crucify me at one of the last classes of the year.
 I had been completely alone and unsupported until then and no-one had heard my side of the story.
 I had also not been aware of how many people had been involved in stalking me.
 It was very